musictheory/NilScript/README.md

 ### <a name="class-compiler"></a>Behind the scenes (Class)

-Behind the scenes, the NilScript compiler changes the `@implementation`/`@end` block into a JavaScript function block which is invoked at runtime.
-Private functions and variables may be declared inside of an `@implementation` without polluting the global namespace.
+Behind the scenes, the NilScript compiler changes the `@class`/`@end` block into a JavaScript function block which is invoked at runtime.
+Private functions and variables may be declared inside of an `@class` without polluting the global namespace.

 ```
-@implementation TheClass
+@class TheClass
 let sPrivateStaticVariable = "Private";
 function sPrivate() { }
 @end